JAPAN HOUSE Los Angeles YouTube Channel

-On Monday, December 7, JAPAN HOUSE Los Angeles will present a webinar discussion featuring Windowology Exhibition Director Igarashi Tarō and L.A.-based architect, Yanai Takashi.
+On Monday, December 7, JAPAN HOUSE Los Angeles presented a webinar discussion featuring Windowology Exhibition Director Igarashi Tarō and L.A.-based architect, Yanai Takashi.

-These thought leaders will engage in a discussion touching on a variety of window-related topics ranging from windows in Japanese aesthetics and their influence on global architecture, to the evolution of windows in the workplace and the home, and the future of windows in a post-pandemic world.
+These thought leaders engaged in a discussion touching on a variety of window-related topics ranging from windows in Japanese aesthetics and their influence on global architecture, to the evolution of windows in the workplace and the home, and the future of windows in a post-pandemic world.

 Through this conversation, we may uncover universal elements that cross cultures, highlight shared experience and be extremely unifying in a fragmented world.

-Monocle magazine’s Tokyo Bureau Chief, Fiona Wilson, will moderate the discussion.
+Monocle magazine’s Tokyo Bureau Chief, Fiona Wilson, moderated the discussion.

 Please take a few minutes to complete a survey.
 Your responses will help us improve our future programming.Take the Survey

 Speaker | Igarashi Tarō, Exhibition Director / Architectural Historian / Critic / General Supervisor of Windowology